HarryJeon24/SpeakEasy/README.md

 load(df, 'path/to/your/visits.pkl')
 ```

+4. For Windows, to be filled...

+5. For Mac, to be filled...

 ## Running the Application

 1. Open a terminal or command prompt, navigate to the directory containing the `main.py` file, and run the following command: